 4. Choose a Policy With a Cash Value Rider That Benefits Your Loved Ones

 In most policies, the life insurance company will absorb the cash value upon your death, and your beneficiary will be paid the policy’s death benefit.
 To avoid losing the cash value you’ve built over a lifetime, add a rider on your policy that gives the beneficiary both the cash value and face value.

 5. Add a Paid-Up Addition Rider

 Paying just your monthly premiums, it could take you a decade or more to build a significant cash value you can borrow against.
 Adding the paid-up-addition, or PUA, insurance rider to your policy will let you pay more into your cash value so you can grow it faster.

 6. Go Ahead and Borrow

 When you’re ready to borrow, your loan will come from the cash value of your policy, which is used as collateral.
 Just call up your insurer and request funding.
 Unlike a traditional loan, there’s no need to explain why you need the money, and the loan won’t affect your credit.
-And the loan isn’t recognized by the IRS as income, so it’s tax-free.
+The loan isn’t recognized by the IRS as income, so it’s tax-free.

 7. Pay Yourself Back

 You will be charged interest, although it’s likely to be lower than interest on a bank loan.
-And although there are no required monthly payments, you are expected to repay the loan.
+Although there are no required monthly payments, you are expected to repay the loan.
 Take as long as you’d like to pay it back — but be aware that borrowing reduces the death benefit until it’s repaid in full.